 - Be U.S. citizens or permanent residents.

-- Be enrolled in the final year of a PhD, MD/PhD, DVM/PhD, or DDS/DMD or equivalent/PhD program at a university in the U.S., Puerto Rico, or other U.S. territory.
+- Be recent graduates of a PhD, MD/PhD, DVM/PhD, or DDS/DMD or equivalent/PhD program at a university in the United States, Puerto Rico, or other U.S. territory.

 Applicants must submit their Curriculum Vitae (CV), a cover letter and the names and contact information of three references.
 Applicants should include the following elements in the cover letter: